Apply for JD Financial Aid

 FAFSA applications can be obtained online at www.fafsa.ed.gov beginning in early January.
 Non-degree seeking students are not eligible for financial aid.
 Continuing law students currently receiving financial aid must reapply every year for financial aid by completing a FAFSA renewal application online.

 The Title IV code for the USF School of Law is 001325 and must be listed on your FAFSA application.
-The priority deadline to submit your FAFSA application is February 15 for new admits and March 2 for continuing students.
+The priority deadline to submit your FAFSA application is February 15 for new admits and March 1 for continuing students.
 Law students may submit a FAFSA application after these dates, but priority consideration for all federal aid programs, is given to law students who submit a FAFSA application by these respective deadlines.
-Continuing students interested in receiving Federal Work Study funds are required to submit a FAFSA by March 2 (please note that Federal Work Study funding is not available to new first year students).
+Continuing students interested in receiving Federal Work Study funds are required to submit a FAFSA by March 1 and must note on the FAFSA your interest in Federal Work Study funding. (please note that Federal Work Study funding is not available to new first year students).

 If a student is offered a scholarship or grant from the Law School, the University Financial Aid Office will automatically list these awards as "offered" and "accepted" on your USF financial aid record.